Ceremony of Carols

 Next was Benjamin Britten’s A Ceremony of Carols, which was written in 1943.
 This featured a selection of 15th and 16th century English poems which enabled the society to demonstrate a range of musical styles.
 Soprano soloists Molly Skeil and Victoria Alexander excelled with their sweet, melodic voices.
 About halfway through the 11 sections, there was a superb harp solo with sweeping glissando movements performed by Helena Pizura, a sixth form student at the Abbey School in Reading.

-en the opportunity to join in with O Little Town of Bethlehem and then at the start of thesecond half with O Come, All Ye Faithful.
+Before the interval the audience was given the opportunity to join in with O Little Town of Bethlehem and then at the start of thesecond half with O Come, All Ye Faithful.

 John Rutter’s arrangement of the Twelve Days of Christmas gave a new twist on this classic carol with an interesting accompaniment by pianist Ian Westley.
 There was then a real Christmas treat by the Hill children returning to perform Winter Wonderland, complete with actions.
 The sheer joy experienced by both children and adults shone through Rutter’s arrangement of Star Carol, which was followed by We Wish You a Merry Christmas.